WekesaKelvin/WekesaKelvin/README.md

-I care about clean code, strong coffee, and never getting too comfortable with what I already know.
+I'm passionate about clean code, strong coffee, and never getting too comfortable with what I already know.

 🔭 Currently building a few interesting things.